Validating the CROCODILE model within the AGORA galaxy simulation framework: Numerical Methods

-\subsection{Gravity treatment}
+\subsection{Gravity~Treatment}

-Both codes employ a tree algorithm in isolated simulations, computed to 3rd order in \gfour and 2nd order in \gthree.
-In cosmological runs, \gfour uses the novel Fast Multipole Method--Particle Mesh (FMM--PM) approach up to 4th order while \gthree uses a Tree--Particle Mesh (TreePM) method.
-The FMM--PM solver in GADGET-4 includes a hybrid MPI+shared memory parallelization scheme and sophisticated domain decomposition that simultaneously balances computational load and memory usage, yielding significantly improved strong and weak scaling for highly clustered zoom-in simulations \citep{Springel_2021}. \gfour also makes use of hierarchical time integration, which conserves momentum despite the use of multiple timestep bins for particles.
+Both codes employ a tree algorithm in isolated simulations, computed to third order in \gfour and second order in \gthree.
+In~cosmological runs, \gfour uses the novel Fast Multipole Method--Particle Mesh (\mbox{FMM--PM}) approach up to fourth order, while \gthree uses a Tree--Particle Mesh (TreePM) method.
+The \mbox{FMM--PM} solver in GADGET-4 includes a hybrid MPI+shared memory parallelization scheme and sophisticated domain decomposition that simultaneously balances computational load and memory usage, yielding significantly improved strong and weak scaling for highly clustered zoom-in simulations \citep{Springel_2021}. \gfour also makes use of hierarchical time integration, which conserves momentum despite the use of multiple timestep bins for~particles.

-All methods use the force softening law from \citet{Springel_2001G1}, with a gravitational softening length of $80$~pc for isolated runs.
-For cosmological runs, we use $800$~comoving~pc until $z = 9$ and $80$~proper~pc thereafter.
-In both cases, the minimum SPH smoothing length is set to $0.2 \times \varepsilon_{\rm grav}$.
-These choices result in an effective spatial resolution of $80$~pc for our simulations at late times.
+All methods use the force softening law from \citet{Springel_2001G1}, with~a gravitational softening length of $80$~pc for isolated runs.
+For~cosmological runs, we use $800$~comoving~pc until $z = 9$ and $80$~proper~pc thereafter.
+In~both cases, the~minimum SPH smoothing length is set to $0.2 \times \varepsilon_{\rm grav}$.
+These choices result in an effective spatial resolution of $80$~pc for our simulations at late~times.

-\subsection{SPH formulation}
+\subsection{SPH~Formulation}

-Both codes solve hydrodynamics using Smoothed Particle Hydrodynamics (SPH), a Lagrangian approach where the fluid is discretized into particles.
-The \gfour implementation incorporates several advancements designed to improve the accuracy and robustness of capturing shocks and fluid instabilities.
+Both codes solve hydrodynamics using Smoothed Particle Hydrodynamics (SPH), a~Lagrangian approach in which the fluid is discretized into particles.
+The~\gfour implementation incorporates several advancements designed to improve the accuracy and robustness of capturing shocks and fluid~instabilities.

-\textit{In \gfour:} We use the Wendland $C^4$ kernel \citep{Dehnen_2012} with $N_{\rm nbg} = 128 \pm 8$ neighbors (isolated) and $128 \pm 4$ (cosmological).
-The pressure-energy SPH formulation \citep{Hopkins_2012, Saitoh_2013} enables direct, non-iterative updates of energy from sub-grid physics.
+\textls[-15]{\textit{In \gfour:} We use the Wendland $C^4$ kernel \citep{Dehnen_2012} with \mbox{$N_{\rm nbg} = 128 \pm 8$ neighbors}} (isolated) and $128 \pm 4$ (cosmological).
+The~pressure-energy SPH formulation \citep{Hopkins_2012, Saitoh_2013} enables direct, non-iterative updates of energy from sub-grid physics.
 Artificial viscosity \citep{Frontiere_2017,Rosswog_2020} and artificial thermal conduction \citep{Price_2008,Borrow_2021} are included.
-The SPH time step limiter uses an mutual signal velocity formulation \citep{Oku2024}, improving upon the one-sided limiter in base GADGET-4 to maintain accuracy when neighboring particles experience feedback effects.
+The~SPH time step limiter uses an mutual signal velocity formulation \citep{Oku2024}, improving upon the one-sided limiter in base GADGET-4 to maintain accuracy when neighboring particles experience feedback~effects.